edmundito/ags-tween/docs/getting-started.md

 We're going to use the `gIconbar` GUI that comes with the default game.
 You can tween its Y position by using the `TweenY` function.

-The first parameter is the **Amount**, in this case measure in seconds, and the second is the Y destination:
+The first parameter is the **Timing**, in this case measure in seconds, and the second is the Y destination:

     gIconbar.TweenY(0.5, -gIconbar.Width);

 In half a second, the Tween will move the GUI from its current Y to vertically off the screen.

 That is the most basic Tween you can create.
-This will create a very boring movement from start to end, but you can also make it a bit more dynamic by adding an **Easing**:
+This will create a very boring movement from start to end, but you can also make it a bit more dynamic by adding an **Easing Type**:

     gIconbar.TweenY(0.5, -gIconbar.Width, eEaseInBackTween);